University of Chester

 Our entry criteria for undergraduate courses are either 280 or 300 UCAS points, with offers usually made in either grades or a mixture of points and grades.
 We offer around 90 single honours courses, and 300 combined honours courses.
 Some of our courses have specific subject requirements, so we would advise checking our course pages for more information.

-We have eight faculties in total, providing an extensive range of courses and a fantastic range of faculty specific facilities to assist your studies.
-Faculties at the University of Chester include: Arts and Media; Business, Enterprise and Lifelong Learning; Education and Children's Services; Health and Social Care; Humanities; Life Sciences; Science and Engineering; and Social Science.
+We have eight faculties in total, providing an extensive range of courses and a range of faculty specific facilities to assist your studies.
+Faculties at the University of Chester include: Arts and Media; Business & Management; Education and Children's Services; Health and Social Care; Humanities; Medicine, Dentistry and Clinical Sciences; Science and Engineering; and Social Science.

 Our International Centre and Student Support and Guidance teams are available to provide you with support throughout your time at the University of Chester.
 We have a dedicated and confidential student advice and welfare service, we offer a meet-and-greet service during specific arrival periods, and offer comprehensive English language and study skills support.